Aurora Hunt with the campfire and professional photographer

 The actual stops during the tour are variable.
 The guides will choose locations that offer the best chance of seeing the lights, often away from city lights and light pollution.
 Reviews mention that some stops are in fields or near beaches, providing open views of the sky.
 One review even notes that they ended up in a farmer’s field, which might not be the most scenic but is practical for clear views.

-One of the highlights is the campfire, where you’ll gather around with marshmallows and hot drinks.
-The guides serve hot soup—specifically prepared for Arctic expeditions, which is both nourishing and warming.
 Participants are asked to inform about allergies, especially since local specialties like reindeer soup might be served.
-The campfire creates a relaxed atmosphere, perfect for chatting under the stars and waiting for the aurora to appear.
+The campfire creates a relaxed atmosphere, great for chatting under the stars and waiting for the aurora to appear.

 Photography and Memory-Making

 A standout feature is the inclusion of professional photos of you and the Northern Lights, taken with high-resolution cameras (2048px).
 Guides like Antonio and Lukas have received praise for their enthusiasm, professionalism, and ability to capture stunning images.
-Several reviews mention how these photos add a lasting touch to the experience — perfect for sharing or keeping as souvenirs.
+Several reviews mention how these photos add a lasting touch to the experience — great for sharing or keeping as souvenirs.

 What the Tour Offers